Do I need good credit to get car insurance?

 - Profession and how far you drive to work: If you drive frequently for your job, as in the case of a delivery driver or a journalist, you will likely see that reflected in higher auto insurance premiums.
 However, if you drive infrequently for your job or not at all, you will likely pay less.
 Paramedics, police officers, nurses, nuns, and drivers in other similar professions are generally less likely to get into car accidents, helping them to see lower premiums.
 In addition, the longer your commute is to work, the bigger risk you are for an auto insurance company.
 You can expect to pay more as opposed to someone who has a shorter commute.

 - Driving history: Your driving history is the biggest factor when it comes to determining what you will pay for coverage on your vehicle.
 Claims, accidents, and tickets will all increase the amount that you pay.
 The longer it has been since you had an accident, received a ticket, or made a claim on your auto insurance policy, the lower your auto insurance premium will be.
 If your driving history is absolutely terrible, some auto insurance companies may even flat out refuse to insure you at all.
+On the bright side, if you have a spotless claims history, you could be rewarded.

 - Type of vehicle you drive: The type of car your drive can impact your auto insurance expenses.
 For example, some types of cars are more likely to be stolen, some are safer, and some hold up better in the event of an accident.
 Car insurance companies have all of this information and will use it to help determine what you pay for your premium.